AiaRup/f-online-life-calendar-AiaRup/README.md

 ## Acknowledgments

 This project is part of the online training phase of [Adalab digital course](https://adalab.es/).
-This is the first test of the training, that lasts 7 weeks.
+This is the third test of the training, that lasts 7 weeks.